Cheapest car insurance in Arkansas for a bad driving record

 Cheapest car insurance in Arkansas with bad credit

-The cheapest Arkansas insurer for bad credit is Nationwide, with rates averaging $2,351 per year or $196 per month.
-The good news is that drivers with bad credit can still get affordable auto insurance.
+The cheapest Arkansas insurer for bad credit is Nationwide, with rates averaging $2,351 annually or $196 monthly.
+Fortunately, drivers with bad credit can still find affordable auto insurance.

 CompanyAnnual premium for good creditAnnual premium for bad credit